 Moreover, while a hyperedge consists of multiple nodes, each node possesses varying degrees of structural and semantic importance for that hyperedge.
 Similarly, a node may belong to multiple hyperedges, but not all hyperedges hold equal structural and semantic importance for that node.
-To capture individual importance from both structural and semantic perspectives, we introduce a \textit{structure-aware self-attention} mechanism that consists of two levels of attention. i) Local Structure-Aware Node-to-Hyperedge Level Attention aggregates node representations into a hyperedge's representation, emphasizing structurally and semantically significant nodes.
-We define two measures, local clustering coefficient, and node coreness, for node structural estimation. ii) Global Structure-Aware Hyperedge-to-Node Level Attention aggregates hyperedge representations into a node representation, highlighting structurally and semantically important hyperedges.
-We introduce two new measures, hyperedge density score and hyperedge clustering coefficient, for hyperedge structural estimation.
-The final node embeddings are fed into a classifier for node classification.
-We summarize the contributions of \thtn\ as follows,
+To capture individual importance from both structural and semantic perspectives, we introduce a \textit{structure-aware attention} mechanism that consists of two layers. i) Local Structure-Aware Node-to-Hyperedge Attention layer aggregates node representations into a hyperedge representation via emphasizing structurally and semantically significant nodes.
+To define the structural importance of a node for a hyperedge, we use two measures, node-local clustering coefficient, and node coreness.
+These measures calculate how densely connected the node's local neighborhood is. ii) Global Structure-Aware Hyperedge-to-Node Attention layer aggregates hyperedge representations into a node representation via highlighting structurally and semantically important hyperedges.
+To define the structural importance of a hyperedge for a node, we introduce two new measures, the hyperedge density score and the hyperedge clustering coefficient.
+Contributions of our work are summarized as follows: